PieLabs/pie-docs/using/packaging-questions.md

 #### `pie-controller.js`

 This script provides access to the configuration and controllers for the PIE Assessment Item.
-It can be loaded directly in the browser or alternatively it can be hosted in a server environment*
+It can be loaded directly in the browser, or hosted in a server environment*

 ### Distributing Questions

-When sharing PIE Assessment Items between systems it is recommended that they be shared in their packaged form (including the basic definition and assets along with the assembled javascript code).
-The system receiving the items may choose to re-package if neccesary using the basic item definition.
+When sharing PIE Assessment Items between systems, the best practice is to share them in their packaged form (including the basic definition and assets along with the assembled javascript code).
+The system receiving the items may choose to re-package if necessary using the basic item definition.

 Example: